Suture Absorbable en PDO (Polydioxanone)

 Indications :

 PGCL sutures are indicated for use in general surgery.
-They are suitable for covering soft tissues and for ligation, particularly in plastic, gynecological, gastrointestinal surgery and urology.
+They are suitable for soft tissue covering and ligation, particularly in plastic, gynecological, gastrointestinal, and urological surgery.
 PGCL sutures are absorbable and should be used when medium-term wound support is required.
 They are not intended for use in cardiovascular and neurological tissues.

 Properties :

-PGCL sutures retain 60% of their tensile strength from the first week and 30% from the second week.
-Then, degradation by hydrolysis begins, where the copolymer degrades to glycolic acid, which is absorbed by the body between 90 and 110 days.
+PGCL sutures retain 60% of their tensile strength by the first week and 30% by the second week.
+Hydrolysis degradation then begins, where the copolymer breaks down into glycolic acid, which is absorbed by the body between 90 and 110 days.

 Chromic catgut sutures